gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-spot.md

 To make a spot light all we need to do is choose a direction from that point, this is the direction of our spotlight.
 Then, for every direction the light is going we could take the dot product of that direction with our chosen spotlight direction.
-We'd pick some arbitary limit and decide if we're within that limit we light.
+We'd pick some arbitrary limit and decide if we're within that limit we light.
 If we're not within that limit we don't light.